Rider Plugin Development

 Open Source Rider Plugins

 It can be useful to refer to existing projects to help understand how to build plugins for Rider.
-The following list of plugins is all open source, and can demonstrate how to implement different functionality.
+The following list of plugins is all open source and can demonstrate how to implement different functionality.
 Please note that the list includes ReSharper plugins as well as Rider plugins.
 Since a lot of Rider's language features are shared with the ReSharper engine, and since the Rider SDK includes the ReSharper SDK, then it can be useful to look at ReSharper plugins too.
-Also note that these plugins might not be up-to-date with the current SDK.
+Also note that these plugins might not be up to date with the current SDK.